 From 1988 until 1993, he taught at California State University, the University of California, and Juniata College in Pennsylvania.
 Thereafter, he served in various diplomatic positions with the Croatian government in Zagreb, London, Copenhagen, and Brussels until 2001.
 He has also taught at the Anglo-American College in Prague.
 He currently resides in Zagreb, where he continues to work as a freelance writer, including as a contributor on political semiotics and the spirit of Communist totalitarianism to the French quarterly Catholica.

-He has published a number of books, including Homo Americanus: Child of the Postmodern Age (BookSurge, 2007) and Against Democracy and Equality: The European New Right (Arktos, 2016).
+He has published a number of books, including Homo Americanus: Child of the Postmodern Age (BookSurge, 2007), Against Democracy and Equality: The European New Right (Arktos, 2011), and Titans are in Town (Arktos, 2017).